 How can we protect patients from treatment inadequacy?
-The best way would be the recognition of CAM treatments in an adequate and legal way but is it better to limit the practice of CAM to accredited persons (Central and South Europe) versus not accredited persons (Northern Europe)?
+The best way would be the recognition of CAM treatments in an adequate and legal way, but questions remain: is it better to limit the practice of CAM to accredited persons (Central and South Europe) versus non-accredited persons (Northern Europe)?
 Is the efficacy and quality of the CAM sufficiently verified in order to consider its introduction in the healthcare systems?